kyleko1234/myEasyLedger/rest_api/Documentation/Person/Contents/The Person Object.md

 - **locale (`string` 64)**<br/>
 String representing the locale for the user's language setting.
 A list of supported locales can be found [[Easy Ledger#Currently supported locales|here]].

+- **currentOrganizationId (optional`Long`)**<br/>
+The current organization that the user is viewing information or making edits for.
+This should be an organization that the user belongs to; otherwise any requests involving organizationId will likely return an unauthorized exception.
+This field can be null!
+It is suggested that the default behavior of a client is to treat this field as organizations[0].id if this field is null.

 - **organizationIds (`Array<Integer>`)**<br/>
 List of IDs of organizations that this Person belongs to.
 When an organization that a person belongs to is deleted, it is automatically deleted from this list.
 This is used for convenience of PATCHing a person.